 Power is the product of force and velocity, which means, as opposed to strength training, you do not only want to maximize the weight on the bar, you also want to maximize the velocity.

-Power training can be categorized in different efforts, a plyometric effort, a ballistic effort and a dynamic effort and power training intensities are ranging from 0% 1RM to 70% 1RM.
+Power training can be categorized in different efforts, a plyometric effort, a ballistic effort, and a dynamic effort.
+Power training intensities are ranging from 0% 1RM to 70% 1RM.